-TRUSTEES' REPORT FOR THE YEAR ENDED 30 JUNE 2019
+TRUSTEES' REPORT FOR THE YEAR ENDED 30 JUNE 2020

-The Trustees submit their annual report and the audited financial statements of Isaac Newton Trust for year ended 30 June 2019.
-The Trustees confirm that the Annual Report and financial statements of the Charity comply with the current statutory requirements, the requirements of the Charity's governing document and the provisions of the Statement of Recommended Practice (SORP), applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015).
+The Trustees submit their annual report and the audited financial statements of Isaac Newton Trust for the year ended 30 June 2020.
+The Trustees confirm that the annual report and financial statements of the Trust comply with the current statutory requirements, the requirements of the Trust's governing document and the provisions of the Statement of Recommended Practice (SORP), applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) second edition - October 2019 (effective 1 January 2019).